-Solar photovoltaic assets may also constitute a high risk target for terrorist acts, political actions or vandalism, in light of their strategic profile and nature.
+Solar photovoltaic assets may constitute a high risk target for terrorist acts, political actions or vandalism, in light of their strategic profile and nature.
 If the assets do become targeted by such terrorist or other political actions, they may, for an indefinite period of time, be unable to generate further electricity and/or their value may be adversely affected, in turn, heightening any potential loss from third-party claims against the Group for such failures.

-While the Group will seek to obtain insurance to cover theft of its modules and also for terrorist acts, political actions and vandalism, such insurance, if obtained, may not prove adequate and this could have a material adverse effect on the Group's financial condition and results of operations.
+While the Group will seek to obtain insurance to cover terrorist acts, political actions and vandalism and also for theft, such insurance, if obtained, may not prove adequate and this could have a material adverse effect on the Group's financial condition and results of operations.